jsk336/docs/docs/api/antha/anthalib/execution/execution.md

 }
 ```

+structure to hold communication channels with the stock service

 #### func (*StockService) Init

 ```go
 func (ss *StockService) Init()
 ```
+Initialize the communication service The channels have the capacity to hold 5
+requests before blocking

 #### func (*StockService) RequestStock

 ```go
 func (ss *StockService) RequestStock(rin StockRequest) StockRequest
 ```
+Make a request to the stock agent and return the result